newaetech/DesignStartTrace/hardware/tracewhisperer/README.md

-Additionally, if the target-generated trigger is to be used to trigger trace collection, then the target trigger must be connected to the "PC" pin of the ChipWhisperer connector on the side of PhyWhisperer-USB.
+Additionally, if the target-generated trigger is to be used to trigger trace collection, then the target trigger must be connected to the "PC" pin of the 20-pin connector on the side of PhyWhisperer-USB.

+Finally, the target clock can be connected to the 'HS2" ping of the side 20-pin connector.
+This is highly recommended for SWO mode, to allow for synchronous trace data capture (see [clocks.md](clocks.md) for more information on this).
+The target clock may also be used for parallel trace, although it does not provide any advantages over the trace clock.

 ## Implementation Details
 [This page](clocks.md) has details on internal clocking, which is needed to